yorktips/flexSdk/gendoc/source/example.rst

 BFD Operation
 ^^^^^^^^^^^^^^

-Flexswitch's BFD implementation was designed to allow for single or multi-hop sessions.
+Flexswitch's BFD implementation was designed to allow for single or multi-hop session establishment.
 This is done by either having an IP based BFD session, where there could be one of many layer 3 hops between the two devices or interface based sessions, where the BFD peer, much be directly attached.
 This allows for BFD sessions to be tied an interface based protocol, such as OSPF vs a peer-based protocol, such as BGP.

 ------------------